By Ricotta & Marks, P.C. on August 9th, 2021 in

 The remedies presented here are no great change from those previously available to New York City residents.
 Such provisions under the New York State Human Rights law are not as strong and so I am happy to see the extension of Federal attorneys’ fees rights to New York State Plaintiffs who are not covered by the New York City Human Rights Law.

-Call 800-240-9269 or send us an e-mail to schedule your free initial appointment with our pregnancy discrimination lawyers.
+Call 347-464-8694 or contact us to schedule your free initial appointment with our pregnancy discrimination lawyers.
 Learn more about how the pregnancy discrimination lawyers at Ricotta & Marks, P.C. can help you!